-Cultures can vary in the way they define giftedness and talent.
+Cultures can vary in the way they define giftedness.
 This affects the characteristics that each culture sees as signs of exceptional ability.
 As Bevan-Brown (2009) notes, the essential difference may be in how a special ability is interpreted and manifested in different cultures.

 "‘...I feel it is important to identify gifted Māori and develop them holistically for two main reasons:

 1. Māoridom is an ever changing world that calls for leaders to guide our people into and beyond the 21st century.
 Identifying and moulding these leaders early empowers our people as a whole.
 These gifted Māori are investments for the future and thus providing individualised opportunity is important to ensure they grow and develop as they should.

 2. Our gifted Māori are not only agents of change in our world, but they possess a sense of identity and mana that contribute to all societies; indigenous or otherwise.
 Therefore it is our duty to give them the tools to manifest positive change within both worlds.’ "